Sverto/StopMovingMyWindows/README.md

 # Stop Moving My Windows
-A tray application created to stop Windows from rearranging windows when the screen was turned off after idle time.
+A tray application created to stop Windows from rearranging windows when returning after the screen was turned off after idle time.

 ## How it works
 The application hooks into the display power system notification and